 I look up, slightly bleary-eyed.
 Straddling two worlds is sometimes a difficult task as a writer.
 “I love them.
 They’re really fancy.
 She looks like she’s going to a party.”

-My antagonist is restlessly moving across the computer page as I attempt to get him back on track.
+My antagonist is restlessly drifting across the computer page.
+I hustle him back on-track.
 Okay.
 Now.

 “Zeus wants out, mommy.”